 It was difficult to research these things in a short period of time, but the fact that I developed the habit of actually visiting and studying when there was something I didn't understand is still useful today."

-After graduating, Taenaka chose to join NOMURA.
-In the background, there was a reunion with a classmate.
+After graduating, Taenaka decided to join NOMURA The reason behind this was a reunion with a classmate.

 Taenaka “I learned about the existence of the display industry when I was in my first year of graduate school.
 When I met a high school classmate who worked at a display company for the first time in a long time, I decided to create a one-of-a-kind space that was free from the constraints of buildings.
 However, at the graduate school I attended, it was common to find a job at an organizational design office or a general contractor after graduation.
 I would like to work for such a company.

-I changed my mind when I worked part-time at an organizational design office.
-I was in charge of organizing blueprints and creating models for skyscrapers, but none of them seemed to create monotonous spaces without individuality, and they didn't resonate with me at the time.
-At that time, I suddenly remembered about the display industry that a friend told me about, and decided to aim for the display industry.
-I had a connection with NOMURA, a leading company in the industry, and received a job offer, and decided to join the company.”
+My thoughts changed when I worked part-time at an architectural firm.
+I was in charge of organizing blueprints and creating models for high-rise buildings, but all of the work I did seemed to create monotonous spaces without individuality, and at the time, it didn't appeal to me.
+Then, I suddenly remembered a friend talking about the display industry, and decided to aim for that industry.
+I was offered a job at NOMURA Ltd., a leading company in the industry, and decided to join the company."

-Taenaka, who joined the company in 2011, has been in charge of the production management of commercial spaces such as large general stores and apparel shops for about three years as a director.
-From my fourth year, I was transferred to the design department, and in 2017, my seventh year at the company, I worked on a hot spring facility in Saitama Prefecture that won the Good concept design Award.
+Taenaka joined the company in 2011 and was in charge of the production and management of commercial spaces such as large general stores and apparel shops as a director for about three years.
+In his fourth year, he was transferred to the design department and steadily built up his career, including winning the Good concept design Award for a hot spring facility in Saitama Prefecture that he worked on in 2017, his seventh year at the company.

 Open your eyes to the possibilities of BIM that can visualize the customer's real experience